 - The Plus plan: at $312 for the full year or $29 per month.
 This gives the same functionality as the Basic plan, as well as allowing you to customize your reader.
 It comes with basic features, including an ad-free reader and a stand-alone reader.
 Furthermore, it provides you with basic analytics

-- The Premium Plan: at $420 per year or $39 per month, with gives you the Plus plan as well as allowing you to drive user engagement.
+- The Premium Plan: at $420 per year or $39 per month, which gives you the Plus plan as well as allowing you to drive user engagement.
 It comes with a branded reader and advanced analytics and you have control over sharing and comments

-Both the Plus and the Premium plans come with a 14 day free trial.
+Both the Plus and the Premium plans come with a 14-day free trial.

 Issuu is a fantastic program that allows you to access a variety of powerful tools perfect for any blogger or magazine publisher, even on the Basic plan.
 The tools that they offer include: